The Artist

 The inciting incident occurs at 12 minutes when George experiences prophetic nightmare where he loses his voice and can't be heard, while the world around him erupts with sound - foreshadowing the talkie revolution..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False defeat: George's film is a complete failure, opening the same day as Peppy's talkie triumph.
+Of particular interest, this crucial beat False defeat: George's film is a complete failure, opening the same day as Peppy's talkie triumph.
 He's financially ruined and professionally obsolete., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Peppy buys George's auctioned possessions and devises plan to cast him in her next picture, combining his talent with new technology - synthesis of old and new., demonstrating the transformation achieved throughout the journey.